Full-sky lensing reconstruction of gradient and curl modes from CMB maps: Implications for primordial gravitational-waves and cosmic strings

 As is expected, it is hard to detect the signature of primordial gravitational-waves from lensing reconstruction.
 For ACTPol+PLANCK, the signal-to-noise ratio is less than $0.1$.
 Even with CV-limit, the signal-to-noise ratio is $\sim 2$.
 For the tensor-to-scalar ratio below the current upper limit \cite{Komatsu:2010fb}, the signal-to-noise ratio would be further worsen.
 This is true as long as we adopt the quadratic estimator.
-These conclusions are consistent with the one obtained in Ref.\cite{Cooray:2005hm}, where they discussed the detectability in the flat-sky limit.
-Note that, recently, Ref.\cite{Book:2011na} discussed the detectability of the primordial gravitational-waves using the odd-parity bipolar spherical harmonics.
-Although they consider the temperature alone, their estimator (Eqs.(12) and (13) of Ref.\cite{Book:2011na}) and the variance (Eqs.(14) and (15) of Ref.\cite{Book:2011na}) coincide with our estimator (\ref{3:est}) and the variance (\ref{3:N}), respectively.
-However, the estimated amplitude of the noise spectrum for curl mode, assuming the PLANCK experiment alone, is several orders of magnitude smaller than our estimate based on ACTPol+PLANCK (red lines plotted in Fig.\ref{Noise}).
-Then, they claimed that the PLANCK would detect the primordial gravitational-waves even from the curl mode if the signal is comparable to a currently detectable level, $r\sim0.24$ \cite{Komatsu:2010fb}.
-This apparently contradicts Ref.\cite{Cooray:2005hm} and our result.
-The discrepancy of the results may come from the experimental specifications of PLANCK adopted in Ref.\cite{Book:2011na} which may differ from ours, but the reason is unclear.
+These conclusions are consistent with the one obtained in Ref.\cite{Cooray:2005hm}, where they discussed the detectability in the flat-sky limit \footnote{ Note that there was a discrepancy between the results of Ref.\cite{Book:2011na} and our previous version.
+After discussion with the author of Ref.\cite{Book:2011na}, however, we found that the discrepancy of the results comes from their miscalculation and the conclusion obtained in our previous version is unchanged. }.

 On the other hand, in the right panels of Fig.\ref{SNR}, we show the case of the cosmic strings, with $G\mu=10^{-8}$ and $P=0.001$ \cite{Yamauchi:2011cu}.
 Note that these values are consistent with the constraint from the temperature angular power spectrum using the Gott-Kaiser-Stebbins (GKS) effect \cite{Kaiser:1984,Gott:1985} induced by the gravitational potential of a moving string \cite{Yamauchi:2010ms}.
 Although the result depends on the parameters of comic strings, the signal-to-noise ratio is $\sim 3$ even for ACTPol+PLANCK case.
 In the cosmic variance limit, the signal-to-noise ratio becomes $\sim 30$.
 Note that, we have ignored the tensor metric perturbations from cosmic strings which also induce the pseudo-scalar lensing potential, and the inclusion of the contributions from the tensor perturbations would further increase the signal-to-noise ratio.
 The GKS effect observed via temperature map would have larger signal-to-noise ratio than the pseudo-scalar lensing potential \cite{Yamauchi:2010ms}.
 However, the temperature anisotropies at small angular scales are usually dominated by the contributions from point sources and the Sunyaev-Zel'dovich (SZ) effect \cite{Zeldovich:1969}.
 In this respect, the reconstruction of pseudo-scalar lensing potential is useful to check systematics and biases in the derived constraints on cosmic strings from GKS effect.
 Note finally that the information on large scales would be important for detecting the pseudo-scalar lensing potential from cosmic strings, and the full-sky formalism for lensing reconstruction is indispensable.